abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 }
 ````

 In this way, the mapping configuration of a module can be shared between `DbContext` classes.
+The code above is inside the related module NuGet package, so you don't care about it.

 ##### Reusing a Table of a Module

-You may want to reuse a table of a depended module in your application.
+You may want to **reuse a table** of a depended module in your application.
 In this case, you have two options:

-1. You can directly use the entity defined by the module.
+1. You can **directly use the entity** defined by the module.
-2. You can create a new entity mapping to the same database table.
+2. You can **create a new entity** mapping to the same database table.

 ###### Use the Entity Defined by a Module